Avantika2903/Calendar-and-Reminder-System/README.md

 Safely exits the program.

-💻 UNIX Commands Used
-Command	Purpose
-echo	To display messages or text to the user. read	To take input from the user (like date, event, or choice). cal	To display the calendar for a specific year. date	To show today’s date and current time. cat	To view the contents of the reminder file. grep	To search for a specific reminder or date inside the file. sed	To delete a particular line or reminder entry. tput	To apply text colors and formatting (for pink text). if, case, while	Conditional and looping structures used in the script. sleep	Adds small delays for smoother user experience. clear	Clears the terminal screen (optional — can be removed). exit	Ends the script execution.
+ ---UNIX Commands Used---

+echo - To display messages or text to the user.

+read - To take input from the user (like date, event, or choice)

+cal	 - To display the calendar for a specific year.

+date - To show today’s date and current time.

+cat  - To view the contents of the reminder file.

+grep - To search for a specific reminder or date inside the file.

+sed  - To delete a particular line or reminder entry.

+tput - To apply text colors and formatting (for pink text).

+if, case, while	Conditional and looping structures used in the script.

+sleep -	Adds small delays for smoother user experience.

+clear	- Clears the terminal screen (optional — can be removed).

+exit	- Ends the script execution.

+---Color Feature---

+The script uses:

+PINK=$(tput setaf 5)

+RESET=$(tput sgr0)

+---Files Used---

+calendar_reminder.sh → main shell script

+reminders.txt → stores all events and reminders permanently